deepraining/see-fetch/README.md

 });
 ```

-* `errorField`: config your own error field, default is `error`
+* `errorField`: Config your own error field, default is `error`.

-* `debug`: whether in debug mode, default is `true`
+* `debug`: Whether in debug mode, default is `true`.

 ## handlers sequences while processing

-1. `method`: check which http method to request, default is `GET`.
+1. `method`: Check which http method to use, default is `GET`.
-2. `stringify`: check whether to stringify request data.
+2. `stringify`: Check whether to stringify request data.
-3. `settings`: check extra fetch options.
+3. `settings`: Check extra fetch settings.
-4. `url`: get request url
+4. `url`: Get request url.
-5. `requestKeys`:  get real request data
+5. `requestKeys`: Get real request data.
-6. `preHandle`: more handling before send a request
+6. `preHandle`: More handling before send a request.
-    1. `common`: common handling, if have
+    1. `common`: Common handling, if have.
-    2. `name`: named handling
+    2. `name`: Named handling.
-7. `implement`: if have, return a custom response data, and will not send a `fetch`
+7. `implement`: If have, return a custom response data, and will not send a fetch.
-8. `responseRefactor`: refactoring response data
+8. `responseRefactor`: Refactoring response data.
-    1. `common`: common handling, if have
+    1. `common`: Common handling, if have.
-    2. `name`: named handling
+    2. `name`: Named handling.
-9. `postHandle`: more handling after refactoring response data
+9. `postHandle`: More handling after refactoring response data.
-    1. `common`: common handling, if have
+    1. `common`: Common handling, if have.
-    2. `name`: named handling
+    2. `name`: Named handling.

 ## [demo code](./example)